Compare our best 0% purchase credit cards

 What is a 0% purchase card?

-A 0% purchase card enables you to spend on credit and spread the cost of your purchases over several months without being charged any interest.
+A 0% purchase credit card lets you spread the cost of your spending over several months without paying any interest.

 Why get a 0% purchase credit card?